Cranial Cerebrospinal Fluid (CSF) Leaks

 Cranial CSF Leak Signs

 The most common signs for cranial CSF leaks include chronic headaches and watery discharge from the nose or ear, especially on one side.
-Without treatment, CSF leaks can lead to loss of vision or other senses, hydrocephalus (a buildup of fluid in the cavities inside the brain), dangerous infections like meningitis, or death.
+Without treatment, CSF leaks can lead to dangerous intracranial infections such as meningitis or cerebritis, pneumocephalus (air in the brain and skull), and headaches.

 Our Locations